 When it comes to social media marketing though, marketing teams often struggle to quantify the ROI of a campaign.
 This is because social media goals are not always based on revenue.

-Much of time, social media marketing goals are focused on things like brand awareness, customer engagement, and website visits.
+Much of the time, social media marketing goals are focused on things like brand awareness, customer engagement, and website visits.
 These are not necessarily metrics that easily convert to ROI statistics.
 But, that doesn’t mean they aren’t important.
 If these are the kinds of goals you’re aiming for, you can still use them to measure your ROI on social media.

 How to Measure ROI on Social Media

-Let’s take a look at some business goals, the cost of running campaigns, and the actual things that matter when it comes to social media ROI.
+Now, let’s take a look at some business goals, the cost of running campaigns, and the actual things that matter when it comes to social media ROI.

 We know what you lose by not investing in social media.
 But there are costs associated with even the day-to-day management of social media.
 Before you can calculate how effective your campaign has been, you need to have a clear picture of how much you have invested in your social media marketing.
 While posting to social media networks, in general, is a free endeavor, there are other factors to consider as investments from your business.